IMOS-AnimalTracking/remora/README.md

 ## Overview
 re**mo**ra is a R package enabling the integration of animal acoustic telemetry data with oceanographic observations collected by ocean observing programs.
 It includes functions for:
-- performing robust quality-control of acoustic telemetry data as described in [Hoenner et al. 2018](https://doi.org/10.1038/sdata.2017.206)
+- Performing robust quality-control of acoustic telemetry data as described in [Hoenner et al. 2018](https://doi.org/10.1038/sdata.2017.206)
-- identifying available satellite-derived and sub-surface *in situ* oceanographic datasets coincident and collocated with the animal movement data, based on regional Ocean Observing Systems
+- Identifying available satellite-derived and sub-surface *in situ* oceanographic datasets coincident and collocated with the animal movement data, based on regional Ocean Observing Systems
-- extracting and appending these environmental data to animal movement data
+- Extracting and appending these environmental data to animal movement data
-- interactively exploring animal movements in space and time
+- Interactively exploring animal movements in space and time

 Whilst the functions in re**mo**ra were primarily developed to work with acoustic telemetry data, the oceanographic data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).